devfaizzz/A-Restaurant-Website/README.md

 # Start the server
 npm start

-# In a new terminal, start the client
+# In a new terminal, start the server
-cd client
+cd server
 npm start
 Contribution:
-Feel free to contribute to this project by submitting issues or pull requests.
+Feel free to contribute to this project by submitting issues or pull requests. or feel free to connect on linkedin or instagram.

 License:
 This project is licensed under the MIT License.